Northern California Women's Caucus for Art

 Duties

-1. Tracks technological tools currently used by NCWCA to conduct its business: hardware, software, apps, administrative sites, databases, and e-tools.
+2. Inventories all technological tools used by the organization to conduct its business: hardware, software, apps, administrative sites, databases, and e-tools.

 Skills and Abilities